At the Church of the Advocate we take the Gospel seriously.

 But we also look for avenues for corporate community engagement — the community engagement, not of the People of the Advocate, but of the Church of the Advocate.

-In early 2007, the Advocate began to explore the possibility of engaging with the people of St. Innocents, a congregation and school on La Gonave Island in Haiti.
-International engagement in truly challenging and truly rewarding, and we look forward to building on the relationships begun.
+In early 2007, the Advocate began to engage with the people of St. Innocents, a congregation and school on La Gonave Island in Haiti, and people from the Advocate have made 5 mission trips to St. Innocents to support that effort.

 How we engage as a community depends largely on the passions of individuals within the community.
 As such, our engagement will change with time, and with the particular people leading with their particular passions.